microsoft/CsWinRT/docs/authoring.md

 # Authoring Components

 ## Overview
+**Authoring Support is still in preview**
-C#/WinRT provides support for authoring Windows Runtime components.
+C#/WinRT is working to provide support for authoring Windows Runtime components.
 You can write a library in C#, and use C#/WinRT's source generator to get a winmd that any WinRT compatible language can use.
 For example, a library written in C# can be used by a C++ program, via C#/WinRT and C++/WinRT, with just a few tweaks to the C++ project.

 ## References